 Your marketing strategy and messaging should vary depending on your target customers.
-For example, it was important for the Intercom team to first understand how customers would use Stripe, then develop their messaging and go-to-market plan around those key benefits in a way that was clear and concise.
+For example, it was important for the Intercom team to first understand how customers would use Stripe for online payments, then develop their messaging and go-to-market plan around those key benefits in a way that was clear and concise.
 For example, Intercom knew that their customers would need the ability to view and manage subscription payments while chatting in the Intercom Inbox, plus use billing and subscription information for renewal marketing.
-With these customer needs in mind, Intercom crafted value prop messaging, like: Answer customers’ questions faster or even anticipate their questions by viewing their payment details—like subscription plan, recent payments and account balance—right alongside conversations in the Inbox and Get a clear picture of your customer base—and send them the right messages at the right times—by filtering, segmenting and messaging customers based on their account balance, subscription plan and more.
+With these customer needs in mind, Intercom crafted value prop messaging, like: Answer customers’ questions faster or even anticipate their questions by viewing their payment details—like subscription plan, recent payments, and account balance—right alongside conversations in the Inbox and Get a clear picture of your customer base—and send them the right messages at the right times—by filtering, segmenting, and messaging customers based on their account balance, subscription plan, and more.

 When looking at your own business, consider your customers and what’s important to them.
 For example:

-- Small to medium-sized businesses care about quickly and easily signing up and getting started, speed of payouts, the ability to integrate with their logistical back-end (such as shipping, accounting, and tax software), and transparent, transaction-based pricing with no fixed or monthly fees.
+- Small to medium-sized businesses care about quickly and easily signing up and getting started; speed of payouts; the ability to integrate with their logistical back-end (such as shipping, accounting, and tax software); and transparent, transaction-based pricing with no fixed or monthly fees.
+For in-person payments specifically, they want a fast, reliable in-store experience with a simple setup process.
 In addition, smaller companies may not be as familiar with the payments landscape nor understand which features could make the biggest impact to their business.
 Help fill this gap by focusing on educational content and messaging around payments, including details about how your solution handles security, compliance, and regulations (and why these things matter).

 - Enterprise businesses value the details behind payment processing like network acceptance rates, fraud rates, and uptime.
-Larger customers will likely be switching payment providers and your key messages need to compel them to make the change and adopt your solution.
+They also care about delivering exceptional in-store experiences that reflect their brand, with the ability to offer seamless omnichannel shopping—like allowing customers to buy something online and pick it up in the store.
+Larger customers will likely be switching payment providers, and your key messages need to compel them to make the change and adopt your solution.
 To help them make the switch, provide proof points that they’re making a safe and technology-forward choice.